klukvenka/Hypermedia-Applications-Project/plugins/README.md

 ## Server-side

-**1. vue-router**: For setting up the server, `express` is installed with the command `npm install --save express cors`. **cors** is used to provide cross-origin resource sharing capability to allow access from only allowed external websites. `vue-router` is also installed to enable routing for the server using  the command `npm install --save vue-router`.
+**1. express, vue-router**: For setting up the server, `express` is installed with the command `npm install --save express cors`. **cors** is used to provide cross-origin resource sharing capability to allow access from only allowed external websites. `vue-router` is also installed to enable routing for the server using  the command `npm install --save vue-router`.

 The routes for the server are configured using files in server/controllers and server/routes folders.
 There are controllers and routes for each table, namely areas, members and products.
 The following routes are configured: